Meets: Fourth Wednesday, 7:00 pm

 Mission Statement:

-The Human Relations Commission shall work toward the elimination of discrimination and unlawful harassment, and to foster greater understanding, inclusion, and justice for those who live, work, study, worship, travel, and play in the Borough of Doylestown.
+The Human Relations Commission shall work toward eliminating discrimination and unlawful harassment and fostering greater understanding, inclusion, and justice for those who live, work, study, worship, travel, and play in the Borough of Doylestown.

 About Us:

-The Human Relations Commission is composed of seven to fifteen members appointed by the Borough Council after application and interview.
+The Human Relations Commission is comprised of seven to fifteen members appointed by the Borough Council after application and interview.
 All Commission members are either residents of Doylestown Borough or work within its boundaries.
-Our current Commission is comprised of men and women from diverse backgrounds and fields: law, education, finance, sales, business, the arts, and social services.
-Commission members serve on a volunteer basis for a three-year term and receive no compensation.
+Our current Commission comprises men and women from diverse backgrounds and fields: law, education, finance, sales, business, the arts, and social services.
+Commission members serve on a volunteer basis for three years and receive no compensation.

 Current Members: